-Our culture is about creating an environment where our globally diverse workforce can contribute their best work to help our customers and our business succeed.
+Our culture is about creating an environment where a global and diverse workforce can contribute their best work to help our customers and our business succeed.
 Zscaler's cultural values are:

 - Teamwork

-- Ownership
+- Open Communication

 - Passion

 - Innovation

 - Customer Obsession

-We build this culture through the feedback we receive from our employees through surveys as well as informal feedback channels throughout the year.
-We are proud to again be certified as a 2024 "Great Place to Work" in 11 countries, including the U.S. We ultimately view and measure the success of our culture by our ability to sustain great business results.
+We receive feedback on our culture from our employees through multiple surveys throughout the year.
+In our most recent employee engagement survey conducted in fiscal 2023, we found that 88% of responding employees are highly engaged and 92% of responding employees are aligned with our strategic direction.
+We are proud to be certified as a 2023 "Great Place to Work" in seven countries, including the U.S., with 92% of surveyed employees indicating that Zscaler is a great place to work.
+We ultimately view and measure the success of our culture by our ability to sustain great business results.

-Employee Development
+Talent Development

 We invest in our employees through a suite of programs from their first day of employment to develop their talent and skills as our business grows.
-Our leadership approach establishes clear expectations, enables measurement and actionable feedback, and ensures that our people managers have access to learning and resources that help them to embody our leadership principles.

-In addition, new employees in our customer care and success teams are enrolled in structured sales and product training to build their knowledge.
+Over the past year, this intentional approach to talent development led to us being able to promote 20% of our global workforce.
+We operate a program called "Leading at Z" that establishes clear expectations, enables measurement and actionable feedback, and ensures that our people managers have access to the development programming which helps them to live by our leadership principles.
+In addition, new employees in our customer care and success teams are enrolled in structured sales training to complete internal certifications.
 Our technical teams have access to live and online training resources and participate in frequent company tech talks where training on best practices and latest developments are shared.
-We build the skills and capabilities of our senior leaders through intentional investment in their development and opportunities for them to network, collaborate and problem solve together.
+In 2023, we launched our Senior Leadership Program to prepare our executives to navigate our company through our next phases of growth.

 To supplement our internal resources, we partner with external development organizations and tools.
-We partner with leading executive coaching organizations to offer focused development for key leaders, as well as targeted offerings on important topics.
+In 2023, we invested in partnerships with leading executive coaching organizations to offer even more focused development for key leaders.
 We offer tuition reimbursement for eligible employees to further enhance their career growth through higher education.